AI Summary

 | Effective monthly total | $35 + every credit past 2,250 |

 The lesson: on Standard and Pro, the seat fee is a floor, not a ceiling.
-Heavy video work at full quality pushes you into recurring top-ups, which is exactly the upsell path into Unlimited.
+Heavy video work at full quality pushes you into recurring top-ups, which is exactly the upsell path into Max.

-Archetype B — a 5-person agency team weighing Pro vs Unlimited.
+Archetype B — a 5-person agency team weighing Pro vs Max.
 Five Pro seats are $175/mo (or $140/mo annual) and bundle 5 × 2,250 = 11,250 credits, but every full-quality second past that is a top-up.
-Five Unlimited seats are $475/mo ($380/mo annual) and remove volume limits — but only in the slower, lower-priority Explore mode; the per-seat full-speed allowance stays at 2,250.
+Five Max seats are $475/mo ($380/mo annual) and bundle 5 × 9,500 = 47,500 credits with one month of roll-over — over 4× the per-seat allowance, which absorbs heavy months and lets unused credits carry forward instead of being forfeited.

 | Line item | Monthly cost (annual billing) |